Beer, sausages and marmalade

 Halls pub sign, Vicarage Lane

-Beer, sausages & marmalade: Food, drink, politics and tourism in nineteenth-century Oxford
+Beer, sausages and marmalade: Food, drink, politics and tourism in nineteenth-century Oxford

 In the nineteenth century Oxford had a burgeoning brewing industry, and was well-known for its ‘Celebrated Oxford Sausages’ and for Frank Cooper’s ‘Oxford Marmalade’.
 The families who controlled the production of food and drink had a powerful influence over the city’s economic, social and political life.
 This walk examines the fascinating relationship between food production, tourism and politics in Oxford.